ctontario/slate/source/includes/_User.md

     "properties": {
-      "code": {"type": "string", "description": "The institution code"}, "name": {"type": "string", "maxLength": 200, "description": "The institution name"}, "isInvestigator": {
+      "code": {"type": "string", "description": "The institution code"}, "name": {"type": "string", "maxLength": 200, "description": "The institution name"}, "address": {
-        "type": "boolean",
-        "description": "Whether the user was indicated as an investigator or not" },
-      "address": {
         "id": "/Address",
         "type": "object",